tethyrplays/tethyrplays/dofus/index.md

 ## FAQ

 **Dofus vs Wakfu.** [Dofus](http://www.dofus.com/en/play/tethyrplays) is the first game from French developer Ankama, set 1,000 years before the events of Wakfu.
 Ankama used Kickstarter to fund a Wakfu animated series.
 3 Seasons are available on Netflix; a fourth is on the way.
 Both games are Flash-based and remain extremely popular in France.
+Ankama has indicated that a Unity version (instead of Flash-based) is in development.

 **What DOFUS server should I pick for English-speaking players?**
 - Single-Account: Ilyzaelle